Kyle Smith (soccer, born 1992): 2018 season

 Smith had his contract renewed with Louisville and he made his season debut on March 17 against USL expansion side Nashville SC.
 He went on to appear in all but one of Louisville's 34 league matches and had more minutes played than any other Louisville player.
-He scored his first goal of the season on April 14 against Richmond and he went on to score three goals in USL competition.
+He scored his first goal of the season on April 14 against the Richmond Kickers and he went on to score three goals in USL competition.
 He also appeared in all five of Louisville's U.S. Open Cup matches scoring one goal as Louisville reached the quarter-finals of the competition for the first time in its history.
 This included a 3–2 victory over Major League Soccer club New England Revolution; Louisville's first victory over an MLS side.
 He also appeared in all four of Louisville's USL Cup playoff matches going goalless.
-Smith and Louisville went on to win the USL Cup Final for the second consecutive season, this time against Phoenix Rising.
+Smith and Louisville went on to win the USL Cup final for the second consecutive season, this time against Phoenix Rising.